WRO-2026-AUPP/WRO_IriSight/src/README.md

 | `clockWise.py` | Left wall | Turns **right** |
 | `counterClockWise.py` | Right wall | Turns **left** |

-##### Our Strategy
+#### Our Strategy

-1. Depth camera for navigation, IMU for lap counting.
-In the Open Challenge, steering is driven purely by the RealSense D455's depth stream — no YOLO or ultrasonic input is used, since there are no pillars to detect in this round.
-The BNO055 IMU runs alongside it, but only for tracking heading to count laps, not for steering decisions.
+1. **Depth camera for navigation, IMU for lap counting.** In the Open Challenge, steering relies entirely on the RealSense D455 depth stream.
+YOLO and ultrasonic sensors are not used because there are no pillars to detect.
+The BNO055 IMU runs alongside the camera and is used only to track heading and count laps, not for steering.
-2. Two regions of interest (ROIs) are read from every depth frame:
+2. **Two regions of interest (ROIs) are read from each depth frame:**
-- A FRONT ROI, centered in the frame, used to detect an approaching wall or corner.
+- **FRONT ROI:** Centered in the frame and used to detect an approaching wall or corner.
-- A SIDE ROI (left or right, depending on mode), used to measure how far the robot currently is from the wall it's following.
+- **SIDE ROI:** Located on the left or right depending on the mode, and used to measure the robot’s distance from the wall it is following.
-3. A PD (proportional–derivative) controller turns the side-wall distance error into a steering angle — the further off-target the robot is, the sharper it steers back; the derivative term smooths this out so the robot doesn't overshoot and oscillate.
+3. **PD controller for wall following.** The PD controller converts the side-wall distance error into a steering angle.
+The further the robot is from the target distance, the stronger it steers back toward the wall.
+The derivative term helps reduce overshooting and oscillation.
-4. When a corner is detected (the front distance drops below a threshold), the robot temporarily ignores the side-wall PD control and instead steers at a fixed angle until the front opens back up — this is more reliable at sharp corners than trying to PD-steer through them.
+4. **Fixed steering at corners.** When a corner is detected because the front distance drops below a threshold, the robot temporarily stops using the side-wall PD controller and steers at a fixed angle until the path opens up again.
+This is more reliable for sharp corners than trying to follow the wall using PD control.
-5. Lap counting is done independently of vision, using the IMU's heading.
-This makes lap counting robust even if the camera briefly loses track of the wall.
+5. **Heading-based lap counting.** Lap counting is handled independently from vision using the IMU’s heading.
+This makes lap counting more reliable even if the camera temporarily loses track of the wall.